JSegundo/jsegundo/README.md

 ## 🖥️ Experience:

-I'm fluent in JavaScript, HTML, CSS,spanish and english.
+I'm fluent in JavaScript, HTML, CSS, spanish and english.
 I've been building stuff mostly with React and Node.
 I also know some python.

 🔨 Stuff I've built includes: